 Another way to use the rule of thirds in photography is to divide your scene into zones rather than using the intersecting points of the grid.
 It is another pre-visualization technique that may be more useful when composing certain photographs.

-- Imagine two lines running across your frame that divides it into three equal sections (or zones).
+- Imagine two lines running across your frame that divide it into three equal sections (or zones).
 These lines can run either horizontally or vertically.

 - When composing, fill each zone with a different portion of the overall composition.